 That facility did a great deal of research on the health properties of Manuka honey, including its ability to support the body’s ability to manage infections.

-During his research spanning more than 40 years, Molan found that Manuka honey not only supports wound recovery, but it can also help support the immune system and digestive system.
+During his research spanning more than 40 years, Molan found that Manuka honey not only supports wound recovery, but can also help support the immune system and digestive systems.

-It can also benefit skin by supporting cell growth and fighting free radicals.
+It can also benefit the skin by supporting cell growth and fighting free radicals.

-Because word has spread about Manuka honey, there are many products that claim to be Manuka honey, but have not been crafted from pollen snagged during the two to six weeks that the delicate Manuka flowers bloom each year.
+Because word has spread about Manuka honey, many products claim to be Manuka honey, but have not been crafted from pollen snagged during the two to six weeks that the delicate Manuka flowers bloom each year.

 To foil the counterfeiters, ratings based on methylglyoxal (MG) in the honey are used.
 MG is the nutrient that is believed to elevate Manuka honey’s multiple health benefits.
 Different grades are available based on the concentration of MG in the honey.